qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 tags: [malware, analysis]
 ---

-# Star date 16th March 2021:
+# Star date, the 16th of March 2021:

 Original Twitter post:

 ![](../assets/Abusing-Internet-Archive/twitter-post.png)

-Decided to download the files from the server so I could train my analysis.
+Following on the above tweet I've decided to try to quickly download the files from the server and start analysing fresh malware samples.

+# Objectives:

+- Improve analysis skills
+- See how long it takes me to analyse
+- Identify shortcomings with the toolset available in the lab
+- See how far I can go without any prior knowledge of the sample
+- Identify analysis gaps to later improve

+# Part 1 - Initial assessment
+## Aquiring the samples

-I've downloaded txt, xml, sqlite and torrent files from directories named atomic1 and eset_202102:
+Using the web browser I typed the URL link and downloaded all files hosted on the website to a virtual machine.
+The list of file extensions included txt, xml, sqlite and torrent files from existing directories named atomic1 and eset_202102:

 ![](../assets/Abusing-Internet-Archive/file-list.png)

+### Lessons learned:

+- Lab needs to provide a way to automate downloading files recursively from a website.
+At the moment contenders available in the lab include wget and curl.

+## A quick first look at the samples

-Comparing files, the only difference was the file name incremented by one, on each directory:
+While comparing the files the only difference was in the file name, each file was numbered in ascending order.
+Another observation made was, the files were simple text files:

 ![](../assets/Abusing-Internet-Archive/differences.png)

-The first text file, a PowerShell script is used to find Windows Defender status using [Get-MpComputerStatus](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpcomputerstatus?view=windowsserver2019-ps&viewFallbackFrom=win10-ps).
+The first text file analysed was named "detect1.txt".
+This file contained a PowerShell script with the purpose of finding the Windows Defender status by using <span class="highlight-green">[Get-MpComputerStatus](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpcomputerstatus?view=windowsserver2019-ps&viewFallbackFrom=win10-ps)</span>.

 Depending on the result, one of two files will be downloaded.

-Unfortunately, I forgot to download "amsi1.txt" file to check  what it would do to Anti Malware Scan Interface, beginner's mistake!
+Unfortunately, I made a beginner's mistake at this point.
+I completely forgot to download the file "amsi1.txt" for further investigation (insert face palm here!).
+By now I'm thinking it's better to pick another tweet, but as I already have files to look at, instead I decide to carry on with the investigation.

 ![](../assets/Abusing-Internet-Archive/detect-script.png)

-The "eset1.txt" file is a PowerShell script with the extension name changed to txt.
+The new file to be downloaded is named "eset1.txt", and also contains a PowerShell script:

 ![](../assets/Abusing-Internet-Archive/eset1-1st-look.png)

-Depending on the result of ```if (-not ([System.Management.Automation.PSTypeName]"BP.AMS").Type)``` the script takes a different path.
-In case the condition is false it executes ```[BP.AMS]::Disable()``` to try to disable Anti Malware Scan.
+Depending on the result of <span class="highlight-green">if (-not ([System.Management.Automation.PSTypeName]"BP.AMS").Type)</span> the script can take a different execution path.

-In case the condition is true it defines 2 variables.
+In case the condition is false, it executes <span class="highlight-green">[BP.AMS]::Disable()</span> to disable the Anti Malware Scan program.
+And in case the condition is true, it defines 2 variables.

 ![](../assets/Abusing-Internet-Archive/eset1-logic.png)

-The first variable contains xor'd byte values and the second has the unxor key. for every value in the byte values variable it xor's the value against the predefined key value containing 5 elements, according to the cursor position and it's counter value.
-The following is an example of the first 6 operations:
+The first variable contains previously xor'd byte values, while the second variable contains what it seems like a key.
+Following is a block of instructions that apply the logic for every value in the byte values variable, it xor's the value against the predefined key value containing 5 elements according to the cursor position and its counter value.
+As an example, the first 6 operations of this logic return the following values:

 1. ByteArray[0] = 121 xor 52 = 77
 2. ByteArray[1] = 12 xor 86 = 90